A Weekend in Belgrade

 Day 3

-Our third day in Belgrade was dedicated to photo editing and working on the blog with the only highlight on the schedule being our dinner plans.
+Our third day in Belgrade was dedicated to photo editing and working on the blog.
+The only highlights on the schedule were our dinner plans.

-Our friendly front desk guy, Filip recommended a great spot for a dinner.
-On this quiet evening, hardly anyone was in the restaurant, only one other table.
+Our friendly front desk guy, Filip, recommended a great spot for dinner.
+On this quiet evening, hardly anyone was in the restaurant.

-After our meal, we moved into the front room of the restaurant and finished our wine with live music.
+After our meal, we moved into the restaurant's front room and finished our wine with live music.
 It was fabulous.
 The band took requests as we FaceTimed with our good friends Dagny and Philippe.

 Final Thoughts

 Our three days in Belgrade wrapped up almost a month of travel through the Balkans.
-It was the most modern city besides Sofia, and we took advantage of the opportunities for some shopping and dining out.
+It was the most modern city besides Sofia, and we took advantage of the opportunities to go shopping and dine out.

 Window shopping in Belgrade, Serbia